 Effects of Relaxation techniques on stress and Anxiety

 Other randomized scientific research demonstrates that relaxation training showed a medium-large efficacy in the treatment of anxiety.
 Efficacy was higher for meditation, among volunteers and for longer treatments.
 The results show consistent and significant efficacy of relaxation training in reducing anxiety.
-All relaxation techniques considered show a good potential in the reduction of anxiety.
-Applied relaxation and meditation in particular demonstrate very high effectiveness.
+All techniques considered show a good potential in the reduction of anxiety.
+Applied relaxation and meditation in particular, demonstrate very high effectiveness.

 Medication Vs CBT & Relaxation Techniques

 Much research demonstrates that benzodiazepines (BDZs) provide fast initial relief of anxiety symptoms, but evidence suggests that their effects do not differ significantly from those obtained with a placebo after 4 to 6 weeks of treatment.
 Also, BDZs primarily reduce somatic symptoms more than psychic symptoms (i.e. apprehension, dread, worry),